Geophysics, Subsurface & Pile Testing

 PIT testing can also identify significant changes along the pile length that may indicate damage or other internal defects.

-Seismic Refraction and Reflection
+Shallow Seismic Refraction

 Parallel Seismic Data